 Chimpanzees do have a hierarchy, and generally each community has an alpha male who is considered the most powerful member of the group.
 However, a male’s success as alpha is often dependent upon the support of the females, conferring upon them a great deal of influence as well.
 Chimp hierarchies are not a strict “pecking order”, but are complex, fluid, flexible, and change often.

 Chimpanzees live in multi-male, multi-female communities.
 The females may mate with multiple males, and the males thus generally treat all offspring as if they were their own, since there is no way to know for sure.
 Females have a bright pink bottom that signals to males when they are fertile.
 A female chimp will usually have her first child at around the age of 14 years old.
-The gestation period is approximately 9 months, just like in humans.
+The gestation period is about 8.5 months, very similar to humans.
 The infants are dependent upon their mother for at least 5 years, and can usually live independently by age 6, but still spend considerable time with their mothers even into adulthood.
 Chimps are considered adults by age 15.
 A female chimp will not be fertile again until her child is fully weaned, so at most a female chimp will give birth every five years.
 She may have approximately 4-6 children in her lifetime.

 Chimpanzees communicate with each other through a complex system of vocalizations, gestures, body postures and facial expressions.
 They can communicate with each other even over long distances with loud calls called pant-hoots, or by drumming the buttresses of trees.
 They say hello to each other by panting, indicate displeasure by grunting and flicking their wrists at the one who has offended them, laugh while playing and tickling, stand their hair up on end when they are nervous, and scream when they are angry and upset.
 From fear and anger to joy or excitement – chimpanzees make it pretty clear what they are feeling.